felix-bohlin/css-talk-2024/slides.md

 defaults:
   foo: true
 transition: fade-out
-title: CSS one-liners that will BLOW YOUR MIND
+title: A shallow deep-dive in CSS layouts that will BLOW YOUR MIND
 mdc: true
 fonts:
   sans: system-ui